The Last Mile (prison rehabilitation program): Reentry

 In addition to the static resources included in RPD, students are able to interact with the Reentry Department while still enrolled in the program.
 Through our Help Desk platform, students are able to submit transition plans to the Reentry team prior to their release and receive feedback, as well as suggestions for resources that may help address some of the challenges that they anticipate may arise when coming home.
 TLM’s Reentry Department has continued their work towards securing more partnerships with community-based organizations, including those that provide housing, healthcare, and continuing education services.

-Post-release, The Last Mile’s Reentry Department supports the successful reintegration of returned citizens back into society, the workforce, and their families.
-We accomplish this by providing business and technology resources, as well as employment opportunities through our network of fair chance employers and referrals to community resources.
-We believe that lives are transformed through education, opportunity, and meaningful employment.
-Our goal is to create pathways for every TLM returning citizen to maximize their success.
+The Last Mile’s Reentry Department supports the successful reintegration of released citizens back into society, the workforce, and their families.
+This is accomplished by providing business and technology resources, as well as employment opportunities through their network of fair chance employers and referrals to community resources.
+They have supported the idea that lives are transformed through education, opportunity, and meaningful employment.
+Their asserted goal is to create pathways for every TLM returning citizen to maximize their success.

 TLM understands that the successful reentry of returning citizens requires a holistic approach.
 Our participants have the technical skills to launch a fulfilling career.
 We provide workshops pre- and post-release to ensure returned citizens have the tools and resources to help them overcome the challenges that lie ahead.
 This includes career development such as resume writing, interview prep and soft skill building.
 Additionally, TLM’s reentry department assists in job placement support and alumni community building so that the network of alumni can share and discuss common obstacles and goals in the reentry process, particularly relating to career development.